ska-sa/spead2/doc/tut-7-recv-power.rst

 .. code-block:: text

-    dropped incomplete heap 2900 (170224/1048576 bytes of payload) worker thread blocked by full ringbuffer on heap 2922
+    dropped incomplete heap 913 (654064/1048576 bytes of payload) worker thread blocked by full ringbuffer on heap 965

 The first one tells you that data has been lost.
-Recall that the sender is dividing each heap into packets, each containing about 9 kB out of the 1 MiB of sample data [#payload-mtu]_.
-For this particular heap, we received only 170224 bytes of payload, and so it was dropped.
-It is worth mentioning that the heap ID (2900) is one assigned by spead2 in the sender and encoded into the packet; it does not necessarily match the loop index in the ``for`` loop in the sender code.
+Recall that the sender is dividing each heap into packets, each containing about 1472 bytes out of the 1 MiB of sample data.
+For this particular heap, we received only 654064 bytes of payload, and so it was dropped.
+It is worth mentioning that the heap ID (913) is one assigned by spead2 in the sender and encoded into the packet; it does not necessarily match the loop index in the ``for`` loop in the sender code.